 - have a wide temperature application range.
-They are still very flexible even at low temperatures and can withstand a maximum temperature of up to 130°C at continuous load.
+They are still very flexible even when cold and can withstand a maximum temperature of up to 130°C under continuous load

 CR cellular rubber (chlorprene or neoprene):

-- has its strength in fire behavior (usually self-extinguishing)
+- has its strength in fire resistance (usually self-extinguishing)

-- resistant to many different chemicals, including salt water
+- Resistant to many different chemicals, also to salt water

-- low compression set, i.e. well suited if the material is subjected to regular mechanical stress
+- Low compression set, i.e. well suited if the material is regularly subjected to mechanical stresses

-- If only tensile strength, tear strength, elongation and low-temperature flexibility are required, optimum
+- Optimal for requirements of tensile strength, tear strength, elongation and flexibility at low temperatures only

 - Similar to NBR, NR has a good compression set